Q24/hawaii-packages/packages/oidc-implicit-core/README.md

 ### What is a silent refresh?

-With a silent refresh, the lifetime of a token is renewed in the background, without user interaction.
-The Authorization Server will not display any authentication or consent user interface pages.
+a silent refresh, a new access token is fetched in the background, without user interaction.
+This also extends the lifetime of the session with the Issuer.
 An error is returned if an End-User is not already authenticated.
 For more info, see the [OpenID Connect Core spec](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest).

 ### What is the difference between a logout page and a logged out page?